First of all, I have to point out this is my 1000th Road Tips post. For a hobby, this has sort of taken on a life of its own.

 I'm always sort of leery of high profile restaurants and whether or not they'd be up to snuff.
 We asked one of the ladies bartending at the Hilton DeSoto whether she thought Uncle Bubba's was a good place to eat.
 She said, "Well, I've never eaten out there, but I hear it's OK."

 We locked in the address to Uncle Bubba's Oyster House on the Hertz NeverLost and took off east of Savannah on the highway to Tybee Island.
-I'm guessing that Uncle Bubba's had to be relatively new as the NeverLost system tried to get us to turn left on Bryan Woods Road rather than go right.
+I'm guessing that Uncle Bubba's had to be relatively new (it wasn't - it opened in 2004) as the NeverLost system tried to get us to turn left on Bryan Woods Road rather than go right.
 I'm glad I saw the restaurant off to the right and over-rode the NeverLost, which, had I let it continue, would have gotten us lost.
 Well, not lost, but it wasn't taking us to where we needed to go.
 (I've found over the years that Hertz doesn't update their NeverLost systems all that frequently.)

 We pulled up to Uncle Bubba's and encountered a nearly full parking lot with a ton of people milling about in front of the building.
 Cindy went in and found that there was about an hour wait for dinner.
 Since we'd eaten earlier rather late in the afternoon, that was fine with me.
 We found a couple seats at the bar and I ordered up a couple beers for us - Sweetwater 420's.